timohe/ethTicTacToe/README.md

 ## Connect Remix with local folder
 1. install remixd
 `$ npm install -g remixd`
-`$ remixd -s ~/Documents/gitkrakenRepo/ethTicTacToe and click the link button in remix.`
+`$ e.g. remixd -s ~/Documents/gitkrakenRepo/ethTicTacToe and click the link button in remix.`

 2. click on the connect button with remix